Phone: (202) 296-5505 Email: info@winvale.com

 What is Transactional Data Reporting (TDR)?

 TDR is another form of GSA Schedule sales reporting.
-If you are using Commercial Sales Practices (CSP), then you are currently under the legacy reporting.
+If you are currently using Commercial Sales Practices (CSP), then you are currently under the legacy reporting.
 TDR focuses more on transactional level data for products and services purchased through the MAS Program.

 GSA likens TDR to a detailed receipt from the store versus a monthly invoice with a single number.
 This detailed receipt of TDR data gives GSA more information on what is really being bought and sold through the MAS Program and where the demand lies.
 GSA can also gather more accurate information on what prices customers are actually paying.
+This is a major reason GSA is moving all contractors away from the legacy reporting, which we'll discuss more in depth below.

 Why is GSA Switching to TDR?